chakradharsrinivas16/CommanadLineAssignment/README.md

 We have made two methods to find the max and min elements in the given array.
 #### Method - 1
-we have used the sort function to find the max and min element in the given array, to find the max we sorted the array in the reverse order and fetched the first element using head1 command and for min element we sorted and fetched the first element.
+In order to discover the maximum and minimum elements in the given array, we utilised the sort function.
+For the maximum, we sorted the array in reverse order and used the head1 command to collect the first member.
 | Command  | Function |
 | ------------- | ------------- |
 | IFS=$'\n' | Internal field separator |